alfie-ns/alfie-ns.github.io/scripts.md

 This Bash script will first define a function to bold the format of subsequent echos later in the script.

-Next it will go into VidBriefs/APP and clone the vidbriefs-app repo, it gets the path of the .env file to be get the OPENAI_API_KEY env variable to put into the xcode scheme_file for the project, it uses xmlstarlet to modify the value of the environment variable in the xcode scheme file, it will then check if the change was successful and if it was it will print a success message and exit the script, if not it will print an error message and exit the script.
+Next, it will go into VidBriefs/APP and clone the vidbriefs-app repo; it gets the full path of the .env file to be copied to the OPENAI_API_KEY env variable that gets put into the Xcode scheme_file for the project.
+It uses xmlstarlet to modify the value of the environment variable in the Xcode scheme file.
+It will then check if the change was successful; if it was, it will print a success message and exit the script with success(0); if the if statement is not true, it will print an error message and exit the script with failure(1).

 ```